Squad-SOL/express-api-deployment-guide/README.md

 ```
 this should generate a secret_key
 -  [ ] in terminal run: `heroku config:set <copy and paste secret_key generated from last command>` .   should start with “SECRET_KEY and span about 40 randomized characters”
--  [ ] you need to set your client url so that your deployed API will ONLY accept requests from the correct domain.
-IF you're client is deployed on Github, your url will be:
+-  [ ] you need to set your client ORIGIN so that your deployed API will ONLY accept requests from the correct domain.
+IF you're client is deployed on Github, your ORIGIN will be:
       `https://<% github username %>.github.io`
--  [ ] Set your client url by:
+-  [ ] Set your client ORIGIN by:
       `heroku config:set CLIENT_URL="https://<% github username %>.github.io"`
 -  [ ] You should have three config variables set in heroku (`heroku>settings>config vars`): MONGODB_URI, SECRET_KEY, CLIENT_URL
 -  [ ] Once all three of these are set, run in terminal: `heroku restart`